happygream/happygream/README.md

 A desktop dashboard I open with my coffee.

 ---

 Mostly Python on the back end, vanilla JS on the front.
 Self-host most of my own infrastructure.
 Reachable at michalemccarthy@googlemail.com.

+Mostly Python on the back end, vanilla JS on the front.
+Self-host most of my own infrastructure.
+Reachable at michalemccarthy@googlemail.com.